Management of the Wild Salmon Fishery 2026

 • Lost and accidentally destroyed tags may be replaced upon presentation of a signed declaration completed by the angler and signed by an Authorised Officer of Inland Fisheries Ireland.

 • Gill tags shall only be removed from the fish at the time of processing in accordance with the Tagging Scheme Regulations.
-For the purposes of this scheme processing includes: smoking, marinating or cooking the fish, gutting and freezing the fish or cutting any steaks, cutlets or portions of the fish.
+For the purposes of this scheme processing includes: smoking, marinating or cooking

 4. THE LOGBOOK